ccamel/awesome-ccamel/README.md

 - [BlueFox2718/Solveur-Mini-Cactpot-FFXIV](https://github.com/BlueFox2718/Solveur-Mini-Cactpot-FFXIV) -
 - [Chalarangelo/30-seconds-of-python](https://github.com/Chalarangelo/30-seconds-of-python) - Short Python code snippets for all your development needs
 - [Cinnamon/kotaemon](https://github.com/Cinnamon/kotaemon) - An open-source RAG-based tool for chatting with your documents.
-- [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.
-This tool combines the capabilities of a large language model with practical file system operations and web search functionality.
+- [Doriandarko/claude-engineer](https://github.com/Doriandarko/claude-engineer) - Claude Engineer is an interactive command-line interface (CLI) that leverages the power of Anthropic's Claude-3.5-Sonnet model to assist with software development tasks.This framework enables Claude to generate and manage its own tools, continuously expanding its capabilities through conversation.
+Available both as a CLI and a modern web interface
 - [EnVision-Research/DisEnvisioner](https://github.com/EnVision-Research/DisEnvisioner) - Official implementation of DisEnvisioner: Disentangled and Enriched Visual Prompt for Customized Image Generation
 - [HKUDS/LightRAG](https://github.com/HKUDS/LightRAG) - "LightRAG: Simple and Fast Retrieval-Augmented Generation"
 - [Kozea/WeasyPrint](https://github.com/Kozea/WeasyPrint) - The awesome document factory